-The waterfront also continues to be an important workplace that supports many different types of businesses and jobs on piers and upland seawall lot properties.
-Today, the Port is the largest industrial landlord in San Francisco, with facilities that are vital to retaining production, distribution and repair (PDR), storage, technology innovation, and light industrial activities, in addition to maritime operations.
-This wide-ranging property portfolio provides a stable revenue base for the Port Harbor Fund to support Port operations and capital needs, and helps the city to maintain a diverse economy and broad range of job opportunities.
+The waterfront also continues to be an important workplace that supports many different types of businesses and jobs on piers and upland seawall lots properties.
+Today, the Port is the largest industrial landlord in San Francisco, with facilities that are vital to retaining production, distribution and repair (PDR), storage, technology innovation, and light industryial activities, in addition to maritime operations.

+This wide-ranging property portfolio provides a stable source of revenue base for the Port-Harbor Fund to support Port operations and investments capital needs, It also and helps the city to maintain a diverse economy and a broad range of job opportunities.

-The Port relies on leases and public-private development partnerships to support this full suite of activities at fair market rental rates, with lease terms long enough to allow the cost of tenant and capital improvements to be amortized.
-Chapter 2E discusses the Port's financial responsibilities and requirements, and the Waterfront Plan's financial and economic policies.
+To support this full range of activities, the Port relies on leases and public-private development partnerships to support this full suite of activities at fair market rental rates, with lease terms long enough to allow the cost of tenant and capital structural improvements to be paid off (amortized).
+See Chapter 2E for a review of discusses the Port's financial responsibilities and requirements, and the Waterfront Plan's financial and economic policies.